 - Particle shape (normally a sphere, but with some shape factors)

 We have been part of a study in which we characterised a few low cost sensors.
 You can check it in here

 Have a read to the Datasheet

-These sensors are used in some other projects, such as Purple Air and have been evaluated by the South Coast AQMD (Air Quality Management District), USA, giving results for PM10 and PM2.5 with high correlation results with respect to reference equipment (R2 > 0.9 in most cases).
-Other authors also show strong results and recommend the usage of these sensors, although in some measurement conditions (like specific types of particles) they perform better than in others (read the academic article here).
+These sensors are used in some other projects, such as Purple Air and have been evaluated in laboratory by the Finnish Meteorological Institute - FMI and in outdoor conditions the South Coast AQMD](http://www.aqmd.gov/docs/default-source/aq-spec/field-evaluations/purpleair---field-evaluation.pd) (Air Quality Management District), USA.
+The study by the FMI did not yield good results for this sensor (specially in PM10), but given the cost we still think is a good citizen awareness sensor and that can be used for certain studies.
+The AQMD study shows better results for PM10 and PM2.5 with high correlation results with respect to reference equipment (R2 > 0.9 in most cases), although we are not aware of actual testing conditions, or the reference equipment calibration.
+Other authors also show good results and recommend the usage of these sensors, although in some measurement conditions (like specific types of particles) they perform better, which makes sense given the assumptions mentioned above (read the academic article here).
 Similar sensors are used in the Luftdaten project (with a SDS011 in this case).

 Relative humidity affects this type of sensor, since particles can absorb water and grow in size, hence modifying the fractions and the calculated mass.
 Additionally, particle's chemistry can affect these assumed properties, and these assumptions may not be usable in every type of environment.
 However, a relative humidity correction is being tested, correcting size distribution based on particle higroscopicity.